Aramithius1/Psychology-Wikibooks/README.md

 T5: 0/26
 T6: 0/50

-Term 1: Cognitive Psychology and Cognitive Neuroscience Ch.
+Term 1: Cognitive Psychology and Cognitive Neuroscience\n Ch.
 1: Cognitive Psychology and the Brain ✅
   Ch.
 2: Problem Solving from an Evolutionary Perspective Ch.
 3: Evolutionary Perspective on Social Cognitions